RenV123/weather-app/README.md

 # Weather App

-A animalistic site that displays the weather info.
+A minimalistic site that displays the weather info.
 Along with a picture of the entered location.
 Created as an exercise to learn API's.
 The site asks for the users location and retrieves weather data for it, otherwise the user can enter a location.